leighshepperson/exalgebra/README.md

 # ExAlgebra

-ExAlgebra is a library collecting common functions used in linear algebra.
-The current implementations are naive and are not guaranteed to be efficient.
+ExAlgebra is a mathematics library that features common functions used in linear algebra.

-Vectors are represented by lists of numbers, i.e. [1, 2, 3].
-Matrices are represented by a list (rows) of lists(columns) of numbers, i.e. [[1, 2, 3], [3, 3, 4], [3, 5, 6]].

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+The package is [available in Hex](https://hex.pm/packages/exalgebra), and it can be installed as:

   1. Add exalgebra to your list of dependencies in `mix.exs`: